-To contrast our approach to mining unstructured data with others, DataScava commissioned an “Executive Q&A: DataScava, AI and ML” and a series of articles from Scott Spangler, former IBM Watson Health Researcher, Chief Data Scientist, and author of the book “Mining the Talk: Unlocking the Business Value in Unstructured Information.”
+To contrast our approach to mining unstructured data with others, we commissioned a series of thought leadership articles from Scott Spangler, former Chief Data Scientist, IBM Watson Health, and Author of the book “Mining the Talk: Unlocking the Business Value in Unstructured Information.”

 Click to view